Exploring Edinburgh with The EdinBlogger

 Gary Woods moved to Edinburgh when he realised that it was the only way to cure his long-term obsession with the Scottish capital.
 He founded the site EdinBlogger with the simple intention of spreading the word about Edinburgh’s best burgers.
 Since then, the blog’s focus has quickly expanded into other types of food and drinks as well as local festivals and happenings.
-With all of this Edinburgh knowledge at his disposal, who better to show us around “Auld Reekie”?
+With all of this knowledge at his disposal, who better to show us how to explore Edinburgh like a local?

-“When someone visits me in Edinburgh, the first place I take them to is Leith because it’s now my home.
+“When someone comes to explore Edinburgh, the first place I take them to is Leith because it’s now my home.
 It’s also a great area to visit with so many fantastic bars and restaurants.

-August is the best time of the year to come to Edinburgh because the Fringe Festival turns the city into one giant party.
+August is the best time of the year for exploring Edinburgh because the Fringe Festival turns the city into one giant party.
 With over 3,000 shows, you’ll be sure to find something to entertain you.
 The Fringe Festival was a huge factor in my decision to move to Edinburgh, I loved how alive the city became in August, I would take the whole month off work if I could and see as many shows as possible – we managed 50 last year!

 You get the best view of Edinburgh from Calton Hill.
 You can see all of Edinburgh’s iconic landmarks and monuments (some of which are located on Calton Hill).
 The views of Arthur’s Seat, Edinburgh Castle and The Firth of Forth are absolutely breath-taking, make sure you pack a camera and possibly a scarf.

 When it’s sunny in Edinburgh there’s no place like Arthur’s Seat, our very own extinct volcano.
 Take in the views of Edinburgh and feel a sense of achievement.